omeka/Documentation/source/Reference/libraries/globals/link_to_collection_for_item.rst

     Return a link to the collection to which the item belongs.

-    The default text displayed for this link will be the name of the collection, but that can be changed by passing a string argument.
+    The default text displayed for this link will be the name of the collection,but that can be changed by passing a string argument.

     :param string|null $text: Text for the link.
     :param array $props: HTML attributes for the <a> tag.